Today, I will tell you about temperature and how it can affect the Red cherry shrimp (Neocaridina davidi).

-Red temperature zone (27-32 C) – expected higher juvenile/adult mortality, less egg survivability, individuals under temperature stress, with an impact on coloration seen.
+Red temperature zone (27-32 C or 80-89 ºF) – expected higher juvenile/adult mortality, less egg survivability, individuals under temperature stress, with an impact on coloration seen.
 Warmer water will bring invertebrates to sexual maturity earlier but with smaller body size than if they had been brought up in the cold water.

-Green temperature zone (23-26 C) – expects or targets there optimum egg survivability and optimum individual well-being conditions are experienced.
+Green temperature zone (23-26 C or 73-79 ºF) – expects or targets their optimum egg survivability and optimum individual well-being conditions are experienced.
 At the lower temperature range, we would expect that condensation issues could arise.
 It is known that at 25-24C, the coloration displayed is probably at the individual shrimps’ best.

-Blue temperature zone (20-22 C) – egg maturation takes longer, but reproduction will cease with colder temperature.
+Blue temperature zone (20-22 C or 68-71 ºF) – egg maturation takes longer, but reproduction will cease with colder temperatures.
 Cold water will also slow down sexual maturity.
 Consequently, the shrimp have longer to grow, thus, they will have a larger size at sexual maturity than if they had been brought up in warmer water.

 Temperature and Survival rates of the shrimplets